mIRC-Scripters/mirckb/docs/source/beginner/bootcamp.rst

 Your text must go between the /\* and the \*/ in order for it to be treated as a comment.

-!!! attention \* Text may touch the opening /\* on the right; however, /\* must start the line; \* The closing \*/ must be on a line of its own; \* Text is NOT indented unless placed inside curly brackets.
+.. attention:: - Text may touch the opening /\* on the right; however, /\* must start the line;
+  - The closing \*/ must be on a line of its own;
+  - Text is NOT indented unless placed inside curly brackets.
 The opening brace can be on the same line with the /\* and the final comment line isn’t indented if there’s a closing brace on that line.

-.. _right-examples-1:

 Right Examples
 ~~~~~~~~~~~~~~